 Conducting a what-if framework is beneficial in several ways.
 Not only can you make better and more informed decisions by changing assumptions and observing or estimating the results, you are also better able to predict the outcome of your decisions.
 For example, if you have conducted a sensitivity analysis before deciding to increase your prices, your decision is less risky than if you didn't go through this exercise.
 After all, you've already determined how the price increase will affect your business.
 In addition to providing you with a glimpse into the future, sensitivity analysis leads to faster decisions.

 Common What-if Analysis Methods

 Common methods of sensitivity analysis include using:

-Modeling and simulation techniques (often used for testing computer systems and
+- Modeling and simulation techniques (often used for testing computer systems and IT scenarios)

 Using Sensitivity Analysis in a Business Plan

 While sensitivity analysis is often used by researchers, analysts, scientists, and investors, it also makes sense for start-up entrepreneurs and small business managers.
 After all, starting and managing a new business involves uncertainty and risk.
 By asking what-if questions and running a financial simulation, you can make better decisions as well as demonstrate the strength of your business plan to investors.